rgant/APODDownloader/README.md

 # APODDownloader
-Download the Astronomy Picture of the Day Every Day, Keeping only the most recent 100
+Download the Astronomy Picture of the Day every day, keeping only the most recent 100 images.
+For use in a screensaver and wallpaper folder.